Tenosynovial giant cell tumor

-Tenosynovial giant cell tumor (TGCT) is a group of rare, typically non-malignant tumors of the joints.
-TGCT tumors often develop from the lining of joints (also known as synovial tissue).
+Tenosynovial giant cell tumor (TGCT) is a non-malignant tumor defined histologically as inclusions of "osteoclast-like" multinucleated giant cells, hemosiderin, and macrophages.
+This histology can present one of 2 clinically distinct ways.
+Localized/nodular TGCT (L-TGCT), sometimes referred to as "giant cell tumor of the tendon sheath"; is a common tumor that presents as a slow-growing, encapsulated, localized and limited bump, most frequently in the fingers.
+Diffuse TGCT (D-TGCT) — also called pigmented villonodular synovitis (PVNS)— is a rare tumor that presents as a proliferative, destructive, intra-articular lesion, most commonly in the knee.
+D-TGCT tumors often develop from the lining of joints (also known as synovial tissue)..
+Common symptoms of D-TGCT include swelling, pain, stiffness and reduced mobility in the affected joint or limb.

-Common symptoms of TGCT include swelling, pain, stiffness and reduced mobility in the affected joint or limb.
-This group of tumors can be divided into different subsets according to their site, growth pattern, and prognosis.
-Localized TGCT is sometimes referred to as giant cell tumor of the tendon sheath; diffuse TGCT is also called pigmented villonodular synovitis (PVNS).

 Classification

 Classification for TGCT encompasses two subtypes that can be divided according to site – within a joint (intra-articular) or outside of the joint (extra-articular) – and growth pattern (localized or diffuse) of the tumor(s).
 Localized and diffuse subsets of TGCT differ in their prognosis, clinical presentation, and biological behavior, but share a similar manner of disease development.

 Localized TGCT

 Localized TGCT is sometimes referred to as localized pigmented villonodular synovitis (L-PVNS), giant cell tumor of the tendon sheath (GCT-TS), nodular tenosynovitis, localized nodular tenosynovitis, and L-TGCT.

 The localized form of TGCT is more common.
 Localized TGCT tumors are typically 0.5 cm-4 cm), develop over years, are benign and non-destructive to the surrounding tissue, and may reoccur in the affected area.
 The most common symptom is painless swelling.
 Localized TGCT most often occurs in fingers, but can also occur in other joints.